KristianHollaender/SecurePasswordManager/README.md

 - **Docker (Desktop)** is required for composing this application.

 ### Running the application
+- Clone the repository
-- Go to `../eCommerce` and do following command
+- Go to `../SecuriKey` and do following command
 ```
 docker compose up --build
 ```